silevitch/GuardBear/README.md

 # ProxyBear.io

 CNAME Cloaking is becoming a common solution to privacy restrictions imposed by the browsers (ITP / Safari, ETP / FireFox, Chrome dropping 3rd party cookies, etc).
-According to the academic paper called "The CNAME of the Game:Large-scale Analysis of DNS-based TrackingEvasion" (https://arxiv.org/abs/2102.09301), CNAME Cloaking has the following potential risks:
+According to the academic paper called "[The CNAME of the Game:Large-scale Analysis of DNS-based TrackingEvasion](https://arxiv.org/abs/2102.09301)", CNAME Cloaking has the following potential risks:

 * Transport Security (6.1)
 * Session Fixation (6.2.1)